AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-planning.md

 ## Step 6: Plan user onboarding

+There are a few key differences between Customer Journey Analytics and Adobe Analytics that users need to be aware of.

 Like in Adobe Analytics, Analysis Workspace is the main user-facing tool in Customer Journey Analytics.
 However, there are some key differences when using Analysis Workspace in Customer Journey Analytics that users need to be aware of.